MarlinGF/howlin-at-the-moon-fest/README.md

 - Every payload section (hero, stats, events, schedule, gallery, sponsors, FAQs) is optional.
 The UI hides sections automatically when a bundle is disabled.
 - If the remote request fails or the key is invalid/rotated, the client serves the last cached response; if none exists it falls back to a local mock festival dataset.
 - Image assets stream directly from WeBeFriends.
 Swap any bespoke placeholders in `public/images/` once final art is available.
+- Incoming `events.changed` webhooks land on the `webeEvents` Cloud Function, which validates the `WEBE_WEBHOOK_SECRET`, de-duplicates retries, and updates the Firestore cache so deletions disappear instantly and updates reorder chronologically.
+- The current integration snapshot lives in Firestore under `webeSites/{siteSlug}`; `fetchFestivalContent()` first reads this cache so the static site reflects webhook changes without waiting for a rebuild.
+- A scheduled `webeNightlyRefresh` function re-syncs the full bundle from the WeBeFriends API every night to recover from any missed webhooks.

 ## Next Steps